ULHPC/ulhpc-docs/docs/jobs/hwloc.md

     From the output you can see the following in an Iris CPU node.

     - There are 2 sockets in a node (`Package`).
-    - There is a single NUMA node with `378GB` and a single L3 cache per socket.
+    - There is a single NUMA node with `378GB` of RAM and a single L3 cache per socket.
-    - There are 12 cores per L3 cache group.
+    - There are 14 cores per L3 cache group.
     - There is a single processor unit (`PU`), also known as hardware thread, per core.
     - There are 4 GPUs attached to socket 0 (`Package L#0`) through PCIe (`PCIBridge`).
     - The fast interconnect adaptor (`mlx5_0`) is also attached to socket 0.